ChildsplayOSU/bogl-docs/tutorials/boards.md

 %}

 ### countBoard
-The `countBoard` function will count the occurances of a value on a board.
+The `countBoard` function will count the occurrences of a value on a board.

-The function takes 2 arguments: A *Content* value which is what we are counting the occurances of, and the board we are counting the occurances in.
-The return value of `countBoard` is the occurances of the specified value on the board.
+The function takes 2 arguments: A *Content* value which is what we are counting the occurrences of, and the board we are counting the occurrences in.
+The return value of `countBoard` is the occurrences of the specified value on the board.

 :dart: **Excercise:**
 1. Call the value `tttBoard` in the interpreter below.
 What is the return value?